3 Path Solver

 Figure 9: Main steps of the Sionna RT path solver.

 The remainder of this section follows the architecture of the path solver shown in Figure 9.
 First, Section 3.1 presents the SBR-based candidate generator.
 Section 3.2 then describes the image method-based algorithm that processes candidates to find valid paths with specular suffixes.
-Finally, Section 3.3 details how the solver computes the complex-valued channel coefficients and propagation delays, which characterize the radio channel.
+Section 3.3 details how the solver computes the complex-valued channel coefficients and propagation delays, which characterize the radio channel.
+Finally, Section 3.4 discusses current limitations and potential improvements of the path solver.

 3.1 Generating Candidates by Shooting and Bouncing of Rays (SBR)